-But, are their benefits all market-speak, or do Avocado mattresses stand out from its competitors?
-Let’s look closer at what you’ll get with an Avocado mattress and how they compare to six other brands: Plushbeds, Sattva, Casper, My Green Mattress, and Purple.
+Avocado advertises its bed-in-a-box mattresses as super sustainable, non-toxic and eco-friendly.
+But is this just branding or do Avocado mattresses stand out from its competitors?
+We look at what you’re really getting with an Avocado mattress, whether the mattresses are truly non-toxic, and how they compare to six other organic brands: Plushbeds, Sattva, Casper, My Green Mattress, and Purple.

-Before we dive into the details, here are some key certification terms related to mattresses you should understand:
+Before we dive into the details, here are some key certification terms related to Avocado mattresses you should be aware of:

 - GOTS Certified (Global Organic Textile Standard): The worldwide textile processing standard for organic fibers.It guarantees a product consists of at least 70% certified organic fibers.

 - GOLS Certified (Global Organic Latex Standard): Guarantees that a product contains latex that is at least 95% certified organic raw material.